rigoge/Opendata/README.md

-This repository contains HTML- Files for easier access/download/visualisation of Swiss Meteorological and Climatological Open Data
+This repository contains HTML- Files for easier access/download/visualisation of Swiss Meteorological and Climatological Open Data.

 Each file accesses the respective STAC API collection.

 All scripts have been created with the help of AI (Claude.com & CHATGPT.com)